jobro13/Instinct/Docs/ResourceAPI.md

 Note that :Equip() and :Unequip() allow GUI support. via the Tool argument passed on to Actions these hooks can figure out if, for example, a bucket is filled with water.
 The actual filling could be shown in the GUI.

+### Tool data structure

+If a tool has a complex structure (such as Axes with handles) then this structure must be saved and loading used Context rules.
+These are Save/Load rules with Context..ContextProperty as name.
+These should prepare the returned roblox object.

+The new Instinct version has deprecated models which use the chParent strucure (which wasn't elegant anyways).
+Now models should have their PrimaryPart set.
+ObjectService functions will handle these.

+For example, an axe with a handle should have the primarypart set to handle.
+Grips are calculated according to this PrimaryPart, which would be the equivalent Handle object in roblox tools.

+Context Group "Tool" will be used to store info such as hotkeys and equipped state.
+Server side handling: The tool MODEL is loaded.
+PrimaryPart is either the sole part in it or a complete tool.
+Once equip the whole model is copied